How to make Prenuptial Agreements stick

 6. Turn to others for support.
 If you ask your support network (friends, family, counselors) for help, you will generally be surprised at the outpouring of support.
 Reach out to those who will be there for you on a regular basis.
 Consider joining a divorce support group or a workshop for single parents.

 7. Be prepared.
 You are often given “homework” and deadlines.
 You may be asked to completing Sworn Financial Statements, provide documents, respond to interrogatories, and review settlement offers.
 Although this is often difficult and time-consuming, it is important that you respond in a timely manner.
 Most cases are on a schedule that is set by the Court.
 There may be consequences for failing to complete items in the deadlines given by the Court or under the Colorado statutes.
-If you have questions about what has been asked of you, contact your attorney or their assistant to get help.
+If you have questions about what has been asked of you, contact your attorney or their staff to get help.

 How do you win in a divorce?